-With a shift in focus to harder conditioning, cardiovascular fitness and strength exercises, the White Crane Boxing classes may suit those seeking a more energetic workout.
+With a shift in focus to hard conditioning, cardiovascular fitness and strength exercises, our White Crane Kung Fu classes may suit those seeking a more energetic workout.
 Again with an emphasis on relaxed movements the goal is to develop skill and economy of movement as opposed to brute force and thuggery.

 We teach Yong Chun White Crane Boxing (Yong Chun Bai He Quan) from the Ong Gong Ci Wushu Guan in Yong Chun and also White Crane Boxing with a Tiger element from the Nam Yang lineage of Ang Lian Huat from Singapore.